 Johnny's inspiring story caught the attention of many and was featured in the book "Men Built for Others."
 This recognition underscored his belief in the inherent value of every person and their potential for change.

 Upon his release, Johnny channeled his experiences and newfound wisdom into his role as a Ready 4 Life Coach for CROP.
 In this capacity, he helps individuals achieve sobriety and guides formerly incarcerated people through successful reentry into society.
 His commitment to service doesn't stop there; Johnny also serves as the Program Director for the nonprofit "Getting Out by Going In" (GOGI).
-In this role, he dedicates his time to writing letters to incarcerated men and women seeking restoration and frequently visits prisons to inspire and motivate those serving sentences.
+In this role, he dedicates his time to writing letters to incarcerated men and women seeking restoration, and frequently visits prisons to inspire and motivate those serving sentences.

 Johnny's dedication is a family affair.
-Alongside his wife Cynthia, he has written hundreds, if not thousands, of letters to those in need of support and encouragement.
+Alongside his wife, Cynthia, he has written hundreds, if not thousands, of letters to those in need of support and encouragement.
 Together, they embody the values of character, service, and love in all they do.

 Johnny's story is a testament to the power of redemption and the impact one individual can have on the lives of many.
 His journey from gang member to mentor and leader is a beacon of hope and a reminder of the potential for change within us all.

-Jerica Jenson, Program Chair
+Jerica Jenson, Board Member

 Jerica is an integral part of the Only Miracles community, where she’s learned three essential lessons: that change is possible, that self-development and practical tools can transform negative thinking and habits, and that being part of a supportive and open community is a powerful influence on daily life.